-This ebook by Howard Culbertson was originally published by what is now The Foundry for the Nazarrene mission book series under ISBN number 083-411-4186.
-It is presented here in updated form.
+This ebook by Howard Culbertson was originally published by what is now The Foundry for the Nazarene mission book series under ISBN number 083-411-4186.
+It is presented here with some updating of the content.

 Sometime earlier I had run across Bible Literature International's name and address.
 As mission director, I wrote to ask for help with Scripture portions to use in evangelism.